kognise/obsidian-aviation/FAR/Volume 2/E Airspace/0073 Special use airspace.md

 ### §73.17   Controlling agency.

-For the purposes of this part, the controlling agency is the FAA facility that may authorize transit through or flight within a restricted area in accordance with a joint-use letter issued under §73.15.
+For the purposes of this part, the controlling agency is the FAA facility that may authorize transit through or flight within a restricted area in accordance with a joint-use letter issued under [[Volume 2/E Airspace/0073 Special use airspace.md#§73.15   Using agency.|§73.15]].

 ### §73.19   Reports by using agency.